-§ 489.310(a)-(c)
+\$ 489.310(a)-(c)

-Several writs may be issued upon the same affidavit and undertaking simultaneously or from time to time within 60 days after the filing of the affidavit and undertaking, to the sheriffs, constables, or marshals of any county or counties, whether or not any writ previously issued has been returned.
+Several writs may be issued upon the same affidavit and undertaking. simultaneously or from time to time within 60 days after the filing of the 2 and 3, and Chapter 5, affidavit and undertaking, to the sheriffs, constables, or marshals of any Article 3.
+See also county or counties, whether or not any writ previously issued has been Comment to Section returned.